Arunima2004/Face-Recognition-System/README.md

 Chapter5: Results and Discussion

-# 6. RESULTS AND DISCUSSION
+# 6. RESULTS AND DISCUSSION:
 1. Performance Metrics:

 Accuracy: Measure the accuracy of the face recognition system in correctly identifying individuals from the test dataset.